caffreb/JCPapers/BarcodeIdentifSingleCell.md

 - Are single cell setups more prone to non-sequencing errors?
 - Inflection point is going to work on all datasets?
 - No use of the whitelist?
 No need?
+- Mice and human have different barcodes?
+Are the barcodes similar?